Evosoft-LLC/evosoft-coming-soon/docs/DOMAIN-SETUP.md

 # Domain Setup Guide

-This guide explains how to point your domain (hosted at Square/Google Domains) to your Vercel or Netlify deployment.
+This guide explains how to point your domain `www.evosoftllc.com` (hosted at Square Domains) to your Vercel deployment.

 ## 📋 Before You Start